jboss-developer/jboss-wfk-quickstarts/helloworld-gwt/README.md

         mvn gwt:run-codeserver

-4. Open your browser to <http://localhost:9876/>.
+4. Open this link <http://localhost:9876/> in your browser.
 5. Drag the two bookmarklets "Dev Mode On" and "Dev Mode Off" to your browser's bookmark bar.
-6. Open your browser to <http://localhost:8080/jboss-helloworld-gwt/>.
+6. Navigate your browser to <http://localhost:8080/jboss-helloworld-gwt/>.
 7. Click "Dev Mode On" to start development mode.
 8. If your browser support Source Maps, you can use it to see the Java source code and set breakpoints using the developer tools directly in the browser.